rohan-varma/rohan-varma.github.io/_posts/2016-11-30-Complexity-Analysis.md

 ![last upper bound](http://latex2png.com/output//latex_4684f485a4efdd0b2add0dbeecdc4a85.png)

-Now that we've established an upper bound for the number of bits needed to represent *k*, we can also easily establish a lower bound.
+Now that we've established an upper bound for the number of bits needed to represent *k*, we can also establish a lower bound.
 Consider the sum of our initial series when all &#952; for *i < k* are zero:

 ![lower bound](http://latex2png.com/output//latex_b9276521c53fbac25980f2564d585612.png)